-National Education Day 2021: History, Significance and Key Facts
+National Education Day 2022: Date, History, Significance, Facts & More

 Maulana Abul Kalam Azad’s contributions in the field of education, nation-building, and institution-building are exemplary.
 He is the key architect of education in India.
 He was India's first Vice President and also the first education minister of independent India from 1947 to 1958.